goexrois/ml-frontend-test/README.md

 * Tests for backend (API connection).
 * Responsive design.
 * High definition images for high resolution displays.
-* Sprite for static images to reduce size.
+* Static images sprite to reduce size.
 * Compatibility with legacy browsers.
-Tested on latest versions of Mozilla, Safari and Chrome.
+Tested on latest versions of Mozilla, Safari and Chrome and worked correctly.
 * Improve build.
 * React approach to solve the problem.

 ## Considerations

-* I made one more request to get the breadcrumbs data, that wasn't present in the model but it was in the view.
+* I made one more request to get the breadcrumbs data, that wasn't present in the model requested but it was in the specification of the view.
 * As it was not specified, the free shipping icon was not included in the product detail view.
-* I did not put the schema.org/Product description property because the majority of the items provided had no plain text as description.
+* I did not add the schema.org/Product description property because the majority of the items provided had no plain text as description.
 * The favicon is missing because it was not provided.
 * Added one error page for error 404.